Clustering Coefficient Reflecting Pairwise Relationships within Hyperedges

-To address this limitation, we propose a novel definition of the clustering coefficient for hypergraphs that accurately captures local link density by using pairwise relationships within hyperedges, while also matching the definition for undirected simple graphs on the hypergraphs consisting solely of hyperedges of size 2.
-We evaluate our proposed definition theoretically and empirically.
-Using higher-order motifs, we demonstrate that the proposed definition is consistent with the definition of the clustering coefficient of undirected simple graphs and superior to existing definitions in capturing pairwise relationships in a hyperedge.
-We then compare the proposed clustering coefficient with the two existing clustering coefficients using real-world network datasets.
-Empirical evaluation on real-world hypergraph datasets showed that our definition exhibits similar overall clustering tendencies as existing definitions while providing more nuanced measurements, especially for hypergraphs with larger hyperedges.
+To address this fundamental limitation, we propose a novel definition of the clustering coefficient for hypergraphs that accurately captures local link density by using pairwise relationships within hyperedges, while also maintaining consistency with the definition for undirected simple graphs on hypergraphs consisting solely of hyperedges of size 2.
+Our approach transforms hypergraphs into weighted graphs, where the edge weights reflect the strength of relationships between nodes based on their hyperedge connections.
+This transformation allows for a more detailed measurement of local link density that accurately reflects intra-hyperedge relationships, which existing definitions fail to capture.
+This capability is critical for properly analyzing networks where group membership implies some degree of connection between all members, such as social communities or co-authorship relationships.
+By explicitly modeling the strength of relationships between all pairs of nodes that share a hyperedge, our definition provides a more comprehensive and intuitive measure of clustering in hypergraphs, directly addressing the shortcomings of existing definitions.

+The key contributions of this work are as follows: \begin{enumerate} \item We introduce a novel clustering coefficient that effectively captures pairwise relationships within hyperedges by transforming hypergraphs into weighted undirected graphs.
+This transformation preserves essential structural information while enabling more detailed measurements of local clustering tendencies. \item We provide theoretical validation of our approach through analysis of higher-order motifs, demonstrating that our definition satisfies important properties while overcoming limitations of existing metrics. \item Our empirical evaluation on diverse real-world hypergraph datasets confirms the practical utility of our approach, particularly for hypergraphs with large hyperedges where traditional definitions often produce extreme values. \end{enumerate}